Side by Side – Part 3 (of 3)

-1 Timothy 5:1-16 calls upon a church to honour and care for those who are most vulnerable.
+The first two posts in this series have offered two observations coming out of 1 Timothy 5:1-16 which may help a church family to further consider what it means to honour and care for those who are most vulnerable.

-In the first post of this series, we observed that the widow of 1 Tim 5 was akin to the ‘vulnerable’ today.
+In the first post, we observed that the widow of 1 Tim 5 was akin to the ‘vulnerable’ today.

 In 1 Timothy 5:1-16 the Apostle Paul offers advise to Timothy (and those in the church that he leads) for honouring others – ‘Give honour to those widows who are really in need’ (5:3).